 Italy is a top destination for romantic getaways and honeymoons so there’s no shortage of romantic places to go.
 Here are 5 of Italy’s top romantic destinations with alternative suggestions.

 Venice is not only one of Italy’s most romantic cities but also considered to be one of the most romantic places in the world.
 After you see the main sights in Saint Mark’s Square, get away from the crowds and wander along the smaller winding canals, stop for a drink in a picturesque square, and visit these 3 Venice islands.
-Enjoy a Venice gondola ride with live commentary in the evening or a concert in Vivaldi Church and classic gondola ride.
+Enjoy a Venice gondola ride with live commentary in the evening.

 - Find a hotel in Venice.